chloeaupepin/generic_model_paper/README.md

 # Generic_model_paper

+This repository contains the code associated to the paper "Quantifying the impact of bacterial vaccines against antibiotic resistance: accounting for transmission and selection dynamics" (Chloé Aupépin, Lulla Opatowski, Stéphane Loisel, Laura Temime, Quentin Leclerc).

 ## Overview
 Vaccines are a new potential tool to act against antimicrobial resistance (AMR).
 Here we construct a generic model paper to investigate the impacts of vaccines on AMR.